szhorvat/MaTeX/README.md

      On OS X, MacTeX 2015 and later already include a compatible version of Ghostscript.
 If you use an older TeX distribution that doesn't, please obtain a recent Ghostscript from [Richard Koch's page](http://pages.uoregon.edu/koch/).

- - Evaluate ``Needs["MaTeX`"]``.
+ - Evaluate ``<<MaTeX` ``.
 MaTeX will attempt to auto-configure itself when it is loaded for the first time.
 If auto-configuration fails, it will display instructions on how to configure the path to the `pdflatex` and Ghostscript executables manually.  *Note:* On Windows systems use the command line Ghostscript executable, i.e. the one with the name ending in c: `gswin32c.exe` or `gswin64c.exe`.

  - Test MaTeX using `MaTeX["x^2"]`.